Skip to main content

 Prices: a structurally more expensive Left Bank

-But this average conceals highly contrasting realities.
+But this average hides sharply contrasting realities.
 On the Right Bank, the 1st arrondissement (13,500 euros/sqm) and the 4th (13,600 euros/sqm) rival the highest Left Bank prices.
 Conversely, on the Left Bank, the 13th (8,600 euros/sqm) and the 15th (9,600 euros/sqm) are more accessible than many Right Bank arrondissements.

-The Left Bank owes its higher average to the 6th and 7th, the two arrondissements at the summit of the Parisian market.
-But it would be wrong to conclude that “the Left Bank is expensive” and “the Right Bank is affordable.”
-The Parisian market is an archipelago of micro-markets where the price per square meter can vary by 3,000 euros between two parallel streets.
+The Left Bank owes its higher average to the 6th and 7th, the two arrondissements at the top of the Paris market.
+But it would be wrong to conclude that “the Left Bank is expensive” and “the Right Bank is affordable”.
+The Paris market is an archipelago of micro-markets where the price per square metre can vary by 3,000 euros between two parallel streets.

 The profiles that choose